Òscar Colomina i Bosch (*1977)

 Òscar studied composition with Malcolm Singer and conducting with Alan Hazeldine at the Guildhall School of Music and Drama where he graduated with a First Class Honours Degree in Composition (2005) and a Master in Composition with Distinction (2006).

-He later undertook doctoral research at the Royal Academy of Music under the supervision of its Senior Professor in Composition, Simon Bainbridge, and was awarded a PhD in Composition (2010).
+He later undertook doctoral research at the Royal Academy of Music under the supervision of its Senior Professor in Composition, Simon Bainbridge, and in 2010 was awarded a PhD in Composition.

 He graduated from the Conservatorio Superior Joaquín Rodrigo de Valencia with a BMus in Violin Performance, and studies of Harmony, Counterpoint and Fugue (2001).

 Òscar also attended the violin class at the Academia Duetto (Valencia, 1998-2001), studying with Vicente Huerta , professor at the Escuela de Música Reina Sofia, Madrid.

 In September 2006 Òscar was appointed General Music Teacher at the Yehudi Menuhin School , the world class specialist music school of international renown founded by Lord Menuhin, and of which the late Mtislav Rostropovich was its President, succeeded now by Daniel Baremboim.
 There he teaches harmony, aural, and Music History.

 Òscar was appointed in 2011 Principal Conductor and Artistic Director of the City of Salamanca Youth Orchestra (Spain), a post he successfully held for three seasons (2011-2014).
 He also conducts the Yehudi Menuhin School Junior Orchestra, and works with ensembles at the Royal Academy of Music, directing public performances and workshops.

-He is invited regularly to teach at the Junior departments of both the Royal College and Royal Academy of Music, and was assistant to Malcolm Singer in the Composer's workshop at the Canford Summer School of Music, 2005. .
+He has taught at the Junior departments of both the Royal College and Royal Academy of Music, and was assistant to Malcolm Singer in the Composer's workshop at the Canford Summer School of Music, 2005.

 Member of the Orquesta de Cámara Joaquín Rodrigo (Agustín León Ara, leader) 1998-2001, recording a CD for EMI (with music by Rodrigo) and giving concerts in the Dominican Republic , París-Unesco , Auditorio Nacional (Madrid), Palau de la Música Catalana (Barcelona), Palau de la Música (Valencia).